pantheon-systems/documentation/source/docs/articles/organizations/managing-upstreams.md

 ## Update Release Branching Strategy

-We encourage you to use a continuous integration server, like Jenkins, Travis-CI, or Circle-CI, to automate this process.
+We encourage you to use a continuous integration server, such as Jenkins, Travis-CI, or Circle-CI, to automate this process.

 For example: